mmcc-xx/BirdCAGE/README.md

 the Locale setting in Preferences.
 After you change it, restart the application.
 - I pushed images for the arm64 platform.
 If someone could try it out on a Pi 4 or similar and open up an issue if it doesn't work (or a discussion entry if it does) that would be great.
-- Demo server!
-I should probably change the password before I hit push on this!
-- I added an experimental function that allows a YouTube live stream to be analyzed.
-I did this so I could set up a demo server somewhere - stand by for that.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide